Academics

 Foundations Exhibition

-For each foundations class, instructors will select exemplary work by several students to be shown in the final Foundations Exhibition.
+For each foundations class, instructors will select exemplary work by a few students to be shown in the final Foundations Exhibition.
 Professional staff will oversee the installation of all work.
+Participation is limited.

 Majors Exhibition

-One piece of your work from your major class will be selected by your instructor to be shown in the final Majors Exhibition.
-Professional staff will oversee the curation and hanging of the work.
-Seeing work from every student in the program will give you the opportunity to speak about your work to a new audience.
+One piece of your work from your major class will be shown in the final Majors Exhibition.
+Professional staff will oversee the installation of the work.
+This experience will give you the opportunity to share your work with a new audience and to see what your peers spent their summers making.

 Fashion Show

-All fashion majors participate in the Pre-College Fashion Show.
+All fashion majors participate in the Pre-College fashion show.
 You’ll work throughout the program to develop meaningful concepts and learn methods of construction that help you develop a fully realized final garment.
 You and your classmates will be involved in all aspects of the show including model selection, styling, accessories and runway performance.
-You’ll also exhibit your concepts in the Majors Exhibition.
+Fashion students may model their own work or invite another student to model the piece for you.

 Film/Video and Animation Screening

-Film/Video and Animation majors learn how to develop concepts, characters and stories that result in your final film or animation project.
-Instructors will work together to sequence your work for the Film/Video and Animation Screening so that students, family and friends will get to experience the work on the big screen.
+Film/Video and Animation majors learn how to develop concepts, characters and stories that result in your final project.
+Instructors will work together to sequence your work so that students, family and friends will get to experience the work on the big screen.

 Check-In Day